-“And ye shall COUNT UNTO YOU FROM THE MORROW AFTER THE SABBATH, FROM THE DAY THAT YE BROUGHT THE SHEAF OF THE WAVE OFFERING; SEVEN SABBATHS SHALL BE COMPLETE: 16.
-Even unto the morrow after the seventh sabbath shall ye number FIFTY DAYS; and ye shall offer a new meat offering unto the LORD.
-Ye shall bring out of your habitations TWO WAVE LOAVES of two tenth deals: they shall be of fine flour; they shall be baken WITH LEAVEN; they are the FIRSTFRUITS [later you’ll see that represents the “church”] unto the LORD…21.
-And ye shall proclaim on the selfsame day, that it may be an HOLY CONVOCATION unto you…“— Leviticus 23
+“And ye shall COUNT UNTO YOU FROM THE MORROW AFTER THE SABBATH, FROM THE DAY THAT YE BROUGHT THE SHEAF OF THE WAVE OFFERING; SEVEN SABBATHS SHALL BE COMPLETE.
+Even unto the morrow after the seventh sabbath shall ye number 50 DAYS; and ye shall offer a new meat offering unto the LORD.
+Ye shall bring out of your habitations TWO WAVE LOAVES of two 10th deals: they shall be of fine flour; they shall be baken WITH LEAVEN; they are the FIRSTFRUITS [that represents the “church”] unto the LORD.
+And ye shall proclaim on the selfsame day, that it may be a HOLY CONVOCATION unto you.“— Leviticus 23:15-21

-The Wave Offering might land on the 16th or the 17th but note here that there must be SEVEN COMPLETE SABBATHS between the Passover meal (on the 15th) and the Feast of Weeks.
+The Wave Offering might land on the 16th or the 17th.
+Note here that there must be SEVEN COMPLETE SABBATHS between the Passover meal on the 15th and the Feast of Weeks.
 A complete sabbath includes the six days leading up to it.

 This time it is not a waving of one bundle of grain but includes two loaves of bread.
 Note that they had leaven in them.
 This represents many imperfect people who are growing up into perfection and maturity of the Head, Jesus Christ.

 I did a “side study” and am convinced that on this day the Law (10 commandments) was given to God’s people.
 It would take another page or so to carefully lay that word out for you, so I will resist that temptation at this time.
 The references however start with Exodus 19:1.